 Phone number: (916) 631-7085 or (800) 211-1435

-Should I contact or pay States Recovery Systems, Inc.?
+Should I contact or pay States Recovery Systems?

-The best way to handle this is to work with a credit repair professional.
-They delete millions of negative items every year from companies like States Recovery Systems, Inc. for millions of clients nationwide.
+The most effective way to deal with States Recovery Systems is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like States Recovery Systems, Inc. on behalf of their clients.

 And they may be able to help you too.

-Will States Recovery Systems, Inc. sue me or garnish my wages?
+Will States Recovery Systems sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account with the credit bureaus and possibly remove it from your credit report.
+They help you dispute the States Recovery Systems debt with the credit bureaus and possibly remove it from your credit report.
 It’s also quite possible that you will never hear from or have to deal with a debt collector like States Recovery Systems, Inc. again.